Skip to main content

 N.C.
 Gen. Stat. § 20-174

 Crossing at other than crosswalks.
 Pedestrians crossing at any point other than a marked crosswalk or unmarked crosswalk at an intersection shall yield the right-of-way to vehicles.
-Pedestrians must cross between two adjacent intersections using marked crosswalks where available.
+Where pedestrian tunnels or overhead pedestrian crossings have been provided, pedestrians shall use such facilities and shall not cross the roadway at the level of the highway at that location.

 At Signalized Intersections